eferreirafilho/demeter-paper-simulations/README.md

 Vehicles can only move between allowed waypoints (as will be created in /auv{i}/common/problem.pddl).
 Robots share the same domain.pddl, bbut each one has its own problem.pddl and plan.pddl.
 Problem and Plan files update dynamically.

-There is only one possible mission: "submerge-mission".
+There is only one possible mission: "inspect-turbine".
 A mission called "measure-vortex" will also be implemented.

 ## Actions

-Possible PDDl actions: move, submerge-mission, transmit-data, wait-to-recharge, localize-cable, surface.
+Possible PDDl actions: move, inspect-turbine, upload-data-histograms, harvest-energy, localize-cable, surface.

 - Action **move** return success if vehicle has reached the waypoint within the time described in common/auv{i}/domain.pddl.
 Plan fails otherwise.

-- Actions **transmit-data** is simulated, vehicle just wait in position for some time (as defined in common/auv{i}/domain.pddl) and the action always returns as successfull.
+- Actions **upload-data-histograms** is simulated, vehicle just wait in position for some time (as defined in common/auv{i}/domain.pddl) and the action always returns as successfull.

-- Action **submerge-mission** is sucessfull if last way point in plan_wp was reached, simulating data-retrieval from sensor.
+- Action **inspect-turbine** is sucessfull if last way point in plan_wp was reached, simulating data-retrieval from sensor.

-- Action **wait-to-recharge** recharge the Vehicle (when in surface) and block most of other actions.
+- Action **harvest-energy** recharge the Vehicle (when in surface) and block most of other actions.
 Note that is possible to set the vehicle to also recharge while executing other surface actions (RECHARGE_RATE == 0 in battery.py).

 ## Parameters

-original_windfarm_coodinates.yaml: The original position of turbines and corners of Robin Rigg wind farm get_data_allocation.yaml: number of vehicles and turbines that have sensors plan_wp.yaml: waypoints related to submerge-mission action.
+original_windfarm_coodinates.yaml: The original position of turbines and corners of Robin Rigg wind farm get_data_allocation.yaml: number of vehicles and turbines that have sensors plan_wp.yaml: waypoints related to inspect-turbine action.
 Relative to the turbines positions, define at least two points. scaled_turbines_xy.yaml: turbines that are considered scaled to Gazebo size

 Inside folder /params, a YAML file define the waypoints.

-The first waypoint defined in this file will be defined as a "surface waypoint".
-The vehicle can move from any waypoint to the "surface waypoint".
-Data can only be transmitted from this waypoint.

 ## To run: